jooapa/SuperF4/README.md

 `./target/release/superf4.exe`

-By default, SuperF4 will listen for the Scroll Lock + F12 combination.
+By default, SuperF4 will listen for the Right Ctrl + F11 combination.
 If you want to use a different key combination, you can edit the `main.rs` file in the root directory of the repository.